-Addressing the complex issues associated with deer in our neighbourhoods remains a priority for the District of Oak Bay and for many of our residents.
+Effective management of deer in our neighbourhoods remains a priority for the District of Oak Bay as it does for many of our residents.
 We continue to work on a responsible and effective long-term response with the community.
 We are making progress.

-Oak Bay Council has taken an active leadership role in addressing the challenges of deer in our neighbourhoods in partnership with the Province and the Urban Wildlife Stewardship Society (UWSS).
-The UWSS is a non-profit citizen-led group that works with experts in the field to focus on a scientific and evidence-based approach to deer population management.
+Oak Bay Council has taken an active leadership role in addressing the challenges of living with deer in partnership with the Province and the Urban Wildlife Stewardship Society (UWSS).
+The UWSS is a non-profit citizen-led group that works with independent, expert wildlife scientists and veterinarians to focus on a scientific and evidence-based approach to deer population management.

 In 2016, Oak Bay Council signed onto the provincial urban deer cost-share research program with the UWSS.
 This multi-step program has been unfolding across our community over the past 18 months and consists of public education, data collection and analysis - with the goal of better understanding population numbers, deer ecology and movement of the deer population.
-To date, 20 does have been GPS collared and tagged in cooperation with wildlife veterinarians.
-Beyond this foundational work, administration of an immuno-contraceptive to the doe population without GPS collars is planned this fall.
+To date, 20 does have been GPS collared and tagged in cooperation with wildlife veterinarians, and there are 39 camera traps deployed across Oak Bay.
+Beyond this foundational work, administration of an immuno-contraceptive to the doe population is planned this fall.

-Council remains committed to providing leadership that strikes an important balance between quality of life and an effective method of deer population control that is publicly-acceptable, affordable and effective over the longer term.
+Council remains committed to providing leadership that strikes an important balance between quality of life and an effective method of deer population control that is publicly-acceptable, cost-effective and has proven long-term success.
 The work of the UWSS and associated experts is building an important foundation of science-based knowledge to guide our decision-making.

 UWSS Research Project Update

 Urban Wildlife Stewardship Society presented to Council at their meeting held on Tuesday, February 19, 2019.
 This research gives us a definitive, and scientifically accurate number of ~100 deer in Oak Bay, however, they are not spread evenly throughout the District.
 You can access the full progress report here.